User5100/investigate_data/README.md

 In hindsight the ranking should factor in correlations between associative words.

+Further a distinction should be made between the types of words.
+For example some words are names of people, places, some describe actions or emotions.
+This should be factored into the rankings.

 As you can see clicking on an article will reveal the summary on the left of the display, so the user avoids navigating away from the current page.

 ![Alt text](browse.gif?raw=true "Browse")